Tata Birla Madhyalo Laila: Reception

 A critic from Idlebrain.com wrote that "Overall, this movie can be summed as a musical comedy entertainer and lives to its tagline 'Saradaga navvukundam randi'".
-A critic from Full Hyderabad wrote "The comedy in TBML is more situational and contextual rather than plot-driven – it is more like a book of jokes by a cartoonist rather than a Wodehouse novel.
-The dialogues range from witty to hilarious, the performances from deadpan to hyper-active, and your expressions from self-conscious happiness to thigh-slapping rollicking.
-And at the end of it all, you won’t ask yourself any stupid questions".
-A critic from Indiaglitz wrote that " The film has good entertainment values and the theatres would attract more audiences after mouth publicity about the comedy and entertainment values in the film".
-Telugu Cinema wrote "Tata Birla Madhyalo Laila is primarily a comedy film and thankfully the focus is more on comedy than the heroism.
+A critic from Telugu Cinema wrote "Tata Birla Madhyalo Laila is primarily a comedy film and thankfully the focus is more on comedy than the heroism.
 Despite its formulaic story and below average technical values, the film entertains because of its fine comic scenes".